 The author is grateful for the insightful and helpful comments of (in alphabetical order): Janice Eklund, Joan Judge, Xiaoli Ma, Bridget Madden, Duncan Paterson, Michael Radich, Cosima Wagner, and Susan Jane Williams on an earlier version.
-Many thanks also to the projects research assistant Xie Jia, who helped compiling and assessing the Chinese secondary sources.
+Many thanks also to the ECPO research assistant Xie Jia, who helped compiling Chinese secondary sources.
+Last but not least a big "Thank You!" to the editing team of the journal for their help and support.

-Competing Interest
+Competing interests